acquia/acquia-sdk-php/README.md

 $acquiaSearch->asJson('/path/to/acquia_search.json');
 ```

-Load the service builder from the JSON file and instantiate a client.
+Load the service builder from the JSON file and execute a simple keyword search.

 ```php
 $acquiaSearch = AcquiaSearchService::factory('/path/to/acquia_search.json');